Rokyyz/Unit3/project/documentation.md

                 size_hint: 1, 0.1
 ```

 This is an MDLabel's KV code.
-Text labels known as MDLabels are displayed on the screen to help users navigate where they are in the programme.
-In this instance, I let the user know that they have reached the air traffic control programme by using the MDLabel as the headline for my homepage screen.
+Text labels known as MDLabels are displayed on the screen to help users navigate where they are in the program.
+In this instance, I let the user know that they have reached the inventory manager in the menu screen by using the MDLabel as the headline.

 ### MDTextField